Hamedius/stm32-dino-game-automation/README.md

 This repository contains the **STM32-based Dino Game Automation** project.
 An STM32 Nucleo board reads a photoresistor (LDR) pointed at the game screen and uses a servo motor to physically press the keyboard when an obstacle (cactus) is detected, automatically playing the Chrome Dino game.

-The design and logic are based on the project documentation **Dinasor.pdf**.

 ---

 ## 🎮 Project Idea